Celebrate the ancient Celtic festival of Beltane at Thornborough Henge in North Yorkshire

 Entry to day visitors is FREE of charge.
 There is no need to book in advance, just turn up on the day.

-The event is suitable for people for all ages, and those attending for the first time are very welcome in joining us for our annual Beltane celebration.
+The event is suitable for people for all ages, and we particularly welcome those attending for the first time.

-Address: Sentry Circle at Lenthor Farm, Stokesley Road, Brompton DL6 2UD.
+Sentry Cirlce, Lenthor Farm, DL6 2UD.
+See map

 KEEP OFF THE HENGE: Because of soil erosion it is not permitted for anyone to walk or climb on the raised banks of the henge at any time.